Long Distance Moving Cost Calculator: The Cost of Movers

 Local moving companies usually charge by the hour and base the total cost of the move on how many people it will take to complete your move.
 This rate can vary between $50 and $200 per hour.
-Long distance movers base their rates on time and distance.
+Cross country movers base their rates on time and distance.

 Additional costs to factor in with both local and long distance moves include packing materials, labor and time to assemble your furniture when it arrives at your new home (if desired) and special packaging, such as dish boxes, wardrobes and mattress bags.

 Shipping vehicles as a part of your move will also add to the cost.
 You can expect to pay between $150 and $600 to ship a car 200-300 miles.
 Shipping a vehicle coast-to-coast will double or even triple that amount.
 The larger (and heavier) the vehicle, the more it will cost to ship.

 Another factor to consider when budgeting your move is storage.
 Sometimes your new home won't be ready when your possessions arrive in your new home city.
 This requires that the moving company store your items until you are ready to take delivery.
 This storage comes at a daily cost.